PrettyMuch: 2018–2019: PrettyMuch an EP, Phases, and INTL:EP

 On July 11, PrettyMuch kicked off their FOMO Tour with opening act Kenzie Ziegler in Dallas, Texas.
 A week later, on July 19, the band released "Lying," a collaboration with Lil Tjay.
 On November 22, PrettyMuch released INTL:EP, which features "Me Necesita," a collaboration with Latin-American boy band CNCO, and three other songs, with guest vocals from Luísa Sonza, NCT Dream, and Iñigo Pascual.

+2020–2023: New label and Smackables

 On March 10, 2020, PrettyMuch was announced as an opening act for select US dates of Camila Cabello's The Romance Tour, but the tour was later cancelled due to the COVID-19 pandemic.

-2020–present: New label and Smackables

 Following a year of more participation in their music, PrettyMuch was musically silent for the entirety of 2020, but continued to remain active on social media.
 Later in the year, it was revealed that Syco Music, the band's record label, had been dissolved.
 In December 2020, PrettyMuch announced they had signed to Sire Records.
 They began teasing their comeback to releasing music on their social media, as well as posting a countdown on their website to January 22, 2021.

 On January 17, 2021, the band revealed that a new single was set to be released that week, posting the cover art with the title hidden by asterisks (stars).
 Five days later, "Stars" was released to all streaming platforms, along with a music video.
 On the same day, PrettyMuch announced their label debut EP, Smackables.
 The EP was released a week later on January 29, along with a music video for the song "Parking Spot" featuring actress and model Alexia Castillo.

 In an interview with GQ, it was revealed that "Corpus Christi," a song initially thought to be on the original Smackables EP would be released on a deluxe version of Smackables.
 This also served as a simultaneous, unofficial announcement of Smackables (Deluxe Version).
 On February 19, the music video for "Lonely" was premiered on PrettyMuch's YouTube channel.
 On February 26, 2021, the deluxe version of the Smackables EP was released on Sire Records.
 The deluxe EP included "Corpus Christi," a song written mainly by Brandon Arreaga featuring a production credit from Lido, and "Smackables," the long-awaited title track teased by the band in various YouTube videos throughout 2020.